sj-griffin/neatnodes/docs/tutorial.md

 ## Visualisation

-The library also includes visualisation capabilities.
+The library also includes visualisation capabilities built on the **[GraphStream](http://graphstream-project.org/)** library.
 Before doing any visualisation, you should make sure that you have your styles set up properly.
 The library uses CSS files to determine how to display genomes, similar to how web pages are styled.
 A set of style sheets is included in the release package in the styles directory.
 As long as this directory is in the same directory as the neatnodes jar file, the library will find the styles without further configuration.
 However, you can also customise the location that the library looks for style sheets by setting the STYLE_PATH parameter in your configuration file.
 Note that you must provide a full file path, not a relative path.

 To view a genome, use the viewGenome() function.